-Lake Wellington is a sink for sediments, nutrients and contaminants.
+Lake Wellington is a sink for sediments, nutrients, and contaminants.
 Wind and waves within the shallow waters of the lake can re-suspend sediments and nutrients.
 Algal blooms often develop because of the high availability of nutrients.
-These processes are reflected in the 'Poor' WQI score in 2019-20 (Figure 16).
-Historically, water quality in Lake Wellington has been rated as Poor or Very Poor (Figure 19).
-This year, salinity has been included as an indicator for Lake Wellington in all WQI calculations.
-This has resulted in an improvement in scores compared with previous Report Cards, because salinity in Lake
+During drier periods with less river inflow, the Lake can also be affected by rising salinity from ingress of marine water, and increased evaporation.
+Historically, water quality in Lake Wellington has been rated as Poor or Very Poor (Figure 18).
+The Fair rating, sustained from 2020-21, related to higher river flows reducing salinity within Lake Wellington.